danilouie/blog/daniellelouieblog/content/posts/beginner-dataframes.md

 ```

 # Columns {#col}
 Many times, we want to manipulate the columns in dataframe to organize our data.
 Some examples can involve adding columns of new, important information, or deleting columns to rid unnecessary data.
-The following section will demonstrate how to create and drop a column.

 ###### Creating Columns {#create-col}
 Let's take a look at our data table again.
 That's quite a lot of different types of wooden minecraft blocks!
 What if we want to look at the specific type of wood that each block is made of?